-Regents’ FieldMercersburg’s newest synthetic-turf playing field opened in 2009 for use by the school’s field hockey, girls’ lacrosse, and girls’ and boys’ soccer teams.
+Regents’ FieldMercersburg’s synthetic-turf playing field opened in 2009 for use by the school’s field hockey, girls’ lacrosse, and girls’ and boys’ soccer teams.
 The field’s official name, Regents’ Field, commemorates the school’s volunteer leaders—most importantly, the women and men of the Mercersburg Board of Regents who served at the turn of the 21st century, as requested by the donor.

 McDowell Fitness Center